C7-OsamaGhydah/MERAKI_Academy_Project_4/readme.md

 ## 🧐 About <a name = "about"></a>

-Write about 1-2 paragraphs describing the purpose of your project.

-Ex.
-Are you looking for a quick and easy way to action, action, and action?
-The **(name of application)** is the greatest and most accurate application to do this for you.
-It helps you to **(list of activities)**.
-The **(name of application)** provides a simple design to ensure having the best user experience.
+A site for the exchange or sale of items.

+Are you looking for a way to get rid of the things you don't need?

+You can now sell it or exchange it for things you need with ease

+Bakhbakh site provides you with a safe environment to complete this, away from fraud.

 ## 🏁 Getting Started <a name = "getting_started"></a>